-Recruit People Start with the Buddy System
+Start with the Buddy System

 Once you take that approach and you hire new people, you then need to ensure you have a proper system in place, that will take them from applicant to successful employee from Day 1.
-Have a Buddy System in place, Ensure they are set up from day 1 with uniform (right size), email set up, access codes if needed, welcome huddle with the team and of course your Playbook, or your “How we do things around here” Manual.
+Have a Buddy System in place, Ensure they are set up from day 1 with uniform (right size), email set up, access codes if needed, welcome huddle with the team and of course your playbook, or your “How We Do Things Around Here” Manual.
 Have a probation period in place with pre-scheduled time every 2 weeks to ensure the progress is being tracked from the start.

-Training & Development for the Team
+Training & Development

-Share Same Vision
+Share The Same Vision

-At ActionCOACH, looking at how we can manage our Team is only one of the many areas of business expertise we look at with our clients.
+At ActionCOACH, looking at how we can manage our team is only one of the many areas of business expertise we look at with our clients.
 Having the Right Team is just one area within one of our Six Steps to Business Mastery.